Artists & Artisans

 BURGEONING CAREER

 Along with most of the artist's early work, Le Labour depicted a farm scene, following in the Realist footsteps of his father.
-However, around the turn of the century, the artist began to explore the city of Paris and capture the elegant subtleties of its light and people.
-Although the painter continued to dabble in rural landscapes, it was for the impressionistic cityscapes of Paris for which Cortès would ultimately become celebrated.
+However, around the turn of the century, the artist began to explore the city of Paris and capture the elegant subtleties of its light and people on his canvas.
+Although the painter continued to dabble in rural landscapes, it was for the impressionistic cityscapes and street scenes of Paris for which Cortès would ultimately become celebrated.

 In 1914, shortly after marrying Fernande Joyeuse, Cortès enlisted in the Army to join France's fight against the Central Powers during World War I. After being wounded on the front lines and receiving a Croix de Guerre, he undertook a staff role in which his talents as a draftsman were utilized to render enemy positions and record wartime scenes.
 His involvement in the Army contradicted the artist's strong pacifist leanings.
 He became more devout in his pacifism after World War I, to such an extent that he later refused to accept the Légion d'Honneur that the French government offered to him.